SiriusXM Hits 1

 SiriusXM Hits 1 is a Top 40 radio station on SiriusXM Radio channel 2 and Dish Network channels 6002 and 099-02 (099-02 is only for Hopper users).
 Like most SiriusXM stations, it plays no commercials.
 The channel was formerly known as US-1 until 2004.
 The name is a take-off of VH1, whose name was originally an abbreviation of "Video Hits 1".
 Vh1 Satellite Radio once existed on XM but the channel was discontinued prior to the merger.

 Following the merger, SiriusXM Hits 1 programming simulcasted on XM 20 On 20 from 9 p.m. to noon Eastern for 2 years, where it was announced as SiriusXM Hits 1 On 20 on 20.

 On May 4, 2011, at 12:01 am EST, Hits 1 moved to channel 2 for Sirius radios, XM radios, and on SiriusXM Online.
 On Dish Network, SiriusXM Hits 1 is carried on channels 6002 and 099-02.

 The Weekend Countdown

-Every week, Hits 1 counts down their top 45 songs, usually ranked by airplay.
+Every week, Hits 1 counts down their top 30 songs ranked by airplay.
 Songs can stay on the Countdown anywhere from one week to over twenty weeks.
-However, in May 2020, The Weekend Countdown switched to 30 songs.
+Prior to May 2020, The Weekend Countdown consisted of 45 songs.

 Year End Countdown

-Most years, Hits 1 does their year end countdown, usually ranked by spins throughout the year.
-The countdowns usually have the same amount of songs as the weekend countdowns, but at times can be different.
-In 2012, Hits 1 only ranked the 14 songs that hit #1 that year.
-In 2010 and throughout 2013 to 2019, the year end was 45 songs to match the weekend countdown.
-Since 2020, the countdown has been 30 songs, just like the weekend countdown.
-There are instances where Hits 1 doesn't even do a year end countdown, such as in 2011.
+Hits 1 usually does their year end countdown annually, which are ranked by spins throughout the calendar year.
+The year end countdowns almost always match the length of the Weekend Countdown, ranking the top 45 songs up until 2019 and the top 30 songs since 2020.
+However, there have been two exceptions to this rule.
+Hits 1 did not even make a year end countdown in 2011, and for the 2012 year end countdown, they only ranked the 14 songs that reached #1 on the Weekend Countdown that year.